What Are the Signs of Leukemia

 - Bone pain or tenderness

 As with any type of cancer, an early leukemia diagnosis is the key to achieving the best possible outcome and quality of life.
-At Moffitt Cancer Center, your diagnosis is our top priority, and you can speak with a leukemia expert at our high-volume cancer center within one day.
+At Moffitt Cancer Center, your diagnosis is our top priority, and you can speak with a leukemia expert at our high-volume cancer center as soon as possible.
 This is important because when it comes to a leukemia diagnosis, every day counts, and we want to support you with individualized treatment and compassionate care every step of the way.

 If you have questions or would like to discuss your leukemia symptoms with a specialist in the Malignant Hematology Program at Moffitt Cancer Center, you can request an appointment by calling 1-888-663-3488 or completing our new patient registration form online.